United States Army Court of Criminal Appeals: Current composition of the court

 Presently, the U.S. Army Court of Criminal Appeals is composed of three judicial panels.
 Each panel includes three appellate judges (with one judge appointed as the senior judge of that panel) and a commissioner.
 The Chief Judge, while not assigned full-time to a single panel, sits on cases with judges from all three panels and is also assigned a chief commissioner.
-Brigadier General George R. Smawley is the Chief Judge (Active Duty).
-Brigadier General Ronald D. Sullivan is the Chief Judge (Army Reserve/IMA).
+Colonel Andrew D. Flor became the chief judge on October 2, 2025.